 Photo by Julia Bauer

-Leyla facilitates and creates theatre in different social contexts.
-She tends to make work from an autobiographical stance, choosing current and political stimuluses to explore.
-She believes that creating original and personal contemporary theatre can empower those who make it and the audience who watch it.
-In her work, she attempts to present new narratives and difficult questions in order to challenge the social structures we find ourselves within.
+Leyla also facilitates workshops in which she encourages others to find their voices.
+She works in various different social contexts to create original, autobiographical performance and poetry collaboratively with all ages and backgrounds.
+She believes that creating personal contemporary performance can empower those who make it and the audience who watch it.
+In her work she attempts to present new narratives and asks difficult questions to challenge the social structures we find ourselves within.

-You can find her videos on her Video page.
+You can find her videos on her Video page here.

 To request Leyla’s CV please email firstname.lastname@example.org